learn-compsci/mathematical-techniques/content/Unit 4 Draft.md

 In either case, if we started with an array of length $n$, we are going to recurse on an array of length **at most** $\lceil \frac{n}{2} \rceil$.

-So if we let $C(n)$ be the number of comparisons our binary search makes on an array of length $n$, we can then say that:
+So if we let $C(n)$ be the number of array accesses our binary search makes on an array of length $n$, we can then say that:

 $$
 C(n) = \begin{cases}